 It is not uncommon for students to revise the composition of their dissertation committees, including their chairs, typically when a member leaves FIU's faculty.
 It may also happen that a student's research focus changes or a committee member's expertise is subsequently found to be mismatched with a student's research.
 In any case, the committee's composition is not set in stone, though changes to the committee should not be undertaken lightly or without careful deliberation.
-It is advisable to consult with the GPD, committee members, or other faculty members prior to making changes.
-If a change to the committee is made, there are, of course, forms to be completed.
-These are the GSS Department's D-0r, "Change of Dissertation Advisor" and UGS's D-1r, "Appointment of Revised Dissertation Committee."
+It is advisable to consult with the GPD, committee is made, there are, of course, forms to be completed.
+These are the GSS Department's D-0r, "Change of Dissertation Advisor" (contact GPC to request) and UGS's D-1r, "Appointment of Revised Dissertation Committee."